 AI technologies enable companies to elevate the shopping experience with highly-structured web shops, intelligent in-store technologies, and online chatbots.

-Millennials will account for nearly one third of the total retail spending by 2020.
+Millennials account for nearly one-third of the total retail spending.
 This is the first generation to have grown up after the Internet, social media, and mobile platforms became the norm, requiring innovative approaches to customer interaction.

 Japanese clothing company Uniqlo has introduced in-store UMood kiosks which use AI to recommend products based on the customer’s mood.
 The kiosk employs an AI algorithm that determines mood by measuring responses to color and style and neurological indices such as levels of concentration and drowsiness.

-Sephora stores have made 14 million color matches since the launch of Color iQ.
-Olay reports that 94% of their users agreed that products recommended by the AI algorithm were right for them, backed up by a doubling in conversion rate compared to typical beauty websites.
+Sephora stores have made 14 million color matches since the launch of Color IQ.
+Olay reports that 94% of their users agreed that products recommended by the AI algorithm were right for them, backed up by a doubling conversion rate compared to typical beauty websites.

 Related content: 15 Ways to Measurably Improve Your Ecommerce Program